amblelabs/ait-wiki/content/datapacks/exterior animations.md

 > `data/(namespace)/fx/animation/keyframes/(animation_name).json`

-- This will contain the "code" for the animation, you can edit one in from AIT or follow (this video)[https://www.youtube.com/watch?v=s03eyntLbXw] to see how to make one using BlockBench. (this video also shows how to add it ingame but we will still show you how here.)
+- This will contain the "code" for the animation, you can edit one in from AIT or follow [this video](https://www.youtube.com/watch?v=s03eyntLbXw) to see how to make one using BlockBench. (this video also shows how to add it ingame but we will still show you how here.)

-- You can use any sound from any mod as a de/mat sfx, or even add your own by making a sound resourcepack, [check out this video on how to do so](https://youtu.be/igZQdEoxcQk?si=nlVLIUNUJxXHxu2u).
+- You can use any sound from any mod as a de/mat sfx, or even add your own by making a sound resourcepack, [check out this video on how to do so](https://youtu.be/igZQdEoxcQk?si=nlVLIUNUJxXHxu2u].

 Create a new **.json** file in the path